cybermatt99/hearthstone-pack-opening-sim/README.txt

 Down the road once I start experimenting with GUI's I can possibly add in sound effects which would be AWESOME

+I would like to include the cost of cards so that you can look at that in the Statistics as well.
+This would require editing of the .txt files however.